 Tennis elbow, or lateral epicondylitis, is a common form of forearm tendonitis that affects many people, most of whom are not tennis players.
 Lateral epicondylitis is treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of lateral epicondylitis.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of lateral epicondylitis.

 The lateral epicondyle is a spot on the outside of the elbow where the tendons that straighten the wrist and fingers attach.
 Any tendon needs a good blood supply to stay healthy, and it’s thought that because the blood supply to that tendon attachment isn’t very good, it’s prone to developing small chronic tearing over time even from normal use.
 For more information see: http://www.assh.org/handcare/hand-arm-conditions/tennis-elbow.